Has your child been telling you all about their loose baby tooth every chance they get?

 In fact, it’s important you don’t pull the baby tooth out too early.
 They help guide adult teeth in and help facial structures like the jaw develop.

 But see your child’s dentist if the tooth is decaying.
 Bacteria or plaque can spread to nearby teeth if it’s not cleaned or treated.
-In many cases, the primary molars (near the back of the mouth) are the most commonly removed because they’re hard to reach with a toothbrush and have more surface area.
+In many cases, the (near the back of the mouth) are the most commonly removed because they’re hard to reach with a toothbrush and have more surface area.

 Here are some tips to help your child remove their own tooth: